opentok/opentok-linux-sdk-samples/Basic-Video-Chat-With-Server/README.md

   - libsdl2-dev

 Let's build the sample application.
-Since it's good practice to create a build folder, let's go ahead and create it in the project directory.
+Since it's good practice to create a build folder, go ahead and create it in the project directory:

 ```
 $ mkdir Basic-Video-Chat-With-Server/build
 ```

-Next step is to create the building bits using `cmake`.
+Next, create the building bits using `cmake`:

 ```
 $ cd Basic-Video-Chat-With-Server/build